-For DeviceNet, .eds is the standard file extension.
-DIW will convert the EDS file to a hardware definition file (HWD File) and insert it as a hardware type into the user-defined library.
+For Ethernet/IP and DeviceNet, .eds is the standard file extension.
+The wizard will convert the EDS file to a hardware definition file (HWD File) and insert it as a hardware type into the user-defined library.

 You can only import PROFIBUS GSD-files with hardware types for CI854, and not for CI851.
 (However, when you upgrade a previous system offering, any included hardware types for CI851 will be upgraded as well.)